sahanagana/webscraping-and-automatic-data-entry-program/README.md

 ## research

 For this project, I had to learn a lot about using python to affect website html.
 I chose to research the Selenuim tool and how it uses html attributes such as id or class to identify components on the website.
-I also found out it used a webdriver to open the browser and input data on its own, so I had to find documentation as to how to install and use that webdriver. \n
+I also found out it used a webdriver to open the browser and input data on its own, so I had to find documentation as to how to install and use that webdriver.
 A main challenge was finding a website that allowed bruteforcing.
 After some research I found that many Software companies set up websites and web applications for beginners to test programs on.
-I found a website created by IBM (https://demo.testfire.net/) with a login page that allowed me to input values as needed. \n
+I found a website created by IBM (https://demo.testfire.net/) with a login page that allowed me to input values as needed.
-The main problem with my program was that it
+The main problem with my program was that it can take some time to load the webdriver and start inputting values.

 ## works cited